 The only time I can seriously get into the fact of death is when a health issue arises and I go off on my negative imaginings.
 I’ve actually come to savor those moments.
 Nothing focuses the mind like facing the fact of one’s eventual demise.

-Birth and death, like before and after, past and future, can only exist in the present.
+Birth and death, like before and after, past and future, can only exist in the present moment.
 Not anywhere else.
 That’s where birth and death both occur.

 People wonder where they “go” after they die.
 Where else is there?

 I just got a call from the doctor after going in last week and having an ultra-sound.
-It turns out to be a harmless ball of fluid that can build up there — not uncommon.
+The lump in my testicle turns out to be a harmless ball of fluid that can build up there — not uncommon.
 I’d already researched it on the web so I had a pretty good idea what it was.
 That information was a mixed blessing, since it cut short my serious meditation on the inevitability of death — pretty intense and productive while it lasted.
 But I’m sure the opportunity will arise again.